 The “story stem” is the beginning of the story that participants are asked to complete.
 A good story stem should have a balance between providing participant with a meaningful story and leaving enough ambiguity that wouldn’t restrict the direction in which participants might take their stories.

-- Amount of detail – too much detail and direction can end up limiting the variation and richness of the data.
+- Too much detail and direction can end up limiting the variation and richness of the data.
 Not enough detail could mean that participants will not know where to take the story and the collected data will fail to address the research question.

-- Deliberate ambiguity – story completion is useful for exploring underlying, taken-for-granted assumptions around a topic.
+- Story completion is useful for exploring underlying, taken-for-granted assumptions around a topic.
 This can be achieved by leaving certain components of the story ambiguous, like demographic characteristics of the protagonists.

-- Completion instructions – make it as clear as possible what it is that you expect participants to write about.
+- Make it as clear as possible what it is that you expect participants to write about.
 Is it necessary that they write about a particular aspect of the scenario?
 Do you want to know how the story develops in the future or are you interested in the back story of your characters?
 How long should the story be?

 What can go wrong with story completion?